liqotech/liqo/docs/pages/User/Desktop/Liqo-Agent.md

 Future implementations will provide the possibility to actually shut down and restart the entire framework.

 * Currently, **_Autonomous_** is the only supported working mode.

-For more information, take a look at the [dedicated section below](/architecture/desktop/).
+>For more information, take a look at the dedicated [Architecture section](/pages/Architecture/Desktop/_index.md).